OptEMA: Adaptive Exponential Moving Average for Stochastic Optimization with Zero-Noise Optimality: Related Work

 \paragraph{Other Recent Developments.} Recent work has also emphasized hardware efficiency and structural priors.
 Sign-based methods such as signSGD \cite{bernstein2018signsgd} and Lion \cite{chen2023symbolic} reduce memory and communication costs, while AdaFactor \cite{shazeer2018adafactor} compresses second-moment statistics through factorization.
-Matrix-structured optimizers, such as Muon \cite{MuonICLR26}, use orthogonalized gradient updates to improve conditioning.
+Matrix-structured optimizers, such as Muon \cite{chang2025convergence,MuonICLR26}, use orthogonalized gradient updates to improve conditioning.
 These efficiency- and structure-oriented approaches, however, are typically paired with open-loop stepsize rules and thus offer limited adaptivity to heterogeneous noise.
 In a different direction, methods such as D-Adaptation \cite{defazio2023learning} and DoG \cite{ivgi2023dog} use the optimization trajectory itself as feedback to adapt the learning rate.
 This trajectory-aware perspective is closely related to the closed-loop EMA design of OptEMA.

-\paragraph{Summary.} Existing adaptive methods are frequently bottlenecked by weak zero-noise optimality, restrictive boundedness assumptions (e.g., bounded gradients or objective gaps), rigid open-loop step sizes, and the need for known Lipschitz constants.
-Our proposed OptEMA framework systematically eliminates these theoretical and practical hurdles, achieving noise-adaptive, closed-loop optimization under standard assumptions.
+\paragraph{Summary.} Existing adaptive methods are frequently bottlenecked by weak zero-noise optimality, restrictive boundedness assumptions, rigid open-loop step sizes, and the need for known Lipschitz constants.
+The proposed OptEMA framework addresses these issues from the closed-loop EMA perspective: it is Lipschitz-free, noise-adaptive, and avoids bounded objective and Hessian-type assumptions, while the present analysis still retains bounded stochastic gradients.
 A comprehensive comparison of existing stochastic gradient methods is detailed in Table \ref{tab:main}.